The Outer Limits (1963 TV series): Film adaptation projects

 Filmmaker Kevin Smith has stated that, before offering him the chance to write Superman Lives in 1996, Warner Bros. offered him two projects: a remake of The Architects of Fear and Beetlejuice Goes Hawaiian.
 In 2001, MGM made plans with Mark Victor and Michael Grais to produce a film adaptation of The Outer Limits.
 Development began a year later with Gerald Di Pego co-writing with his sons Justin and Zachary, and Rupert Wainwright directing.
 A new adaptation was developed in 2010, with Patrick Melton and Marcus Dunstan writing and Jonathan Shestack producing.

-On June 20, 2014, The Hollywood Reporter said Metro-Goldwyn-Mayer was developing a film version of The Outer Limits based on the "Demon with a Glass Hand" episode, with Scott Derrickson and C. Robert Cargill writing and Mark Victor producing.
-On April 1, 2019, Variety reported that an Outer Limits reboot was in development at a premium cable network.
+On June 20, 2014, The Hollywood Reporter said Metro-Goldwyn-Mayer was developing a film version of The Outer Limits episode "Demon with a Glass Hand" written by Scott Derrickson and C. Robert Cargill, with Mark Victor producing.

+Proposed television revival

+On April 1, 2019, Variety reported that an Outer Limits reboot was in development at a premium cable network, though no such project went into production.